Requirements and recommendations for the Search for Objects module๐Ÿ”—

 Warning

-• The frame rate must not be lower than 10 frames per second;
+• Frame frequency: no lower than 3 frames per second;

 • Lighting in the frame should be uniform and constant.